5-minute White Chocolate Pots De Crème

 This post may contain affiliate links.
 Please read my disclosure for more info.

 Don’t let their French name put you off!
-They aren’t fancy but these white chocolate pots de crème taste rich, decadent and delicious.
+They’re so simple to make, but these white chocolate pots de crème taste smooth, rich, decadent and delicious.
 Your guests will never guess they only took you 5 minutes and 3 ingredients to make!